-During your time in Moscow, you will experience Stalin’s Russia by visiting the famous Cold War Museum and secret Bunker 42.
-Once in Russia’s ‘Window to the West’, St Petersburg, you will explore the Smolny District and the headquarters for Lenin’s 1917 Bolshevik revolution.
-You will experience a vodka tasting session in the Russian Vodka Museum, to lift the spirits up.
+During your time in Moscow, you will experience the Stalin’s Russia by visiting the famous VDNKh and a top secret Bunker 42.
+Once in Russia’s ‘Window to the West’, St Petersburg, you will explore key revolutionary and Soviet sights.
+You will also have a unique opportunity to get inside a typical Soviet home, "kommunalka", and experience a vodka tasting session in the Russian Vodka Museum, to lift the spirits up.
 Expect a tour like no other that will last in your memory forever.

 Day 1 - Arrival in Moscow and free time

-On arrival at the Moscow airport, you will be greeted by a local guide who will accompany you to your remarkable 4-star hotel.
+On arrival at the Moscow airport, you will be greeted by a local guide who will accompany you to your 4-star hotel, located in the heart of the Russian capital.
 Following check-in, you will have free time to unpack and relax or explore magical Moscow and get a taste of what you are about to experience.

-Day 2 - Half day city tour in Moscow by car and free time
+Day 2 - Stalin's Moscow full day tour by car

-Your tour will then continue with visits to other Metro stations in Moscow and the famous exhibition complex VDNKh which was built in the 1930’s and 40’s.
-Near the entrance there’s the giant world-famous statue “The Worker and Kolkhoz Woman” by V. Mukhina which symbolizes the unity of workers and collective farmers — the two friendly classes of Soviet society.
+After that, you will visit the famous exhibition complex VDNKh built in the 1930s-40s.
+Near the main entrance to the Exhibition Centre you will see the massive world-famous statue “The Worker and Kolkhoz Woman” by V. Mukhina which symbolizes the unity of workers and collective farmers — the two friendly classes of Soviet society.

 Following your busy day, you will return back to your hotel where you can relax and enjoy some free time or perhaps enjoy some of Moscow’s buzzing nightlife.

-Day 4 - Arrival in St Petersburg and free time
+Day 4 - Free time in Moscow and arrival in St Petersburg

 St Isaac's Cathedral

-Upon arrival in St Petersburg, you will be collected from the railway station and taken by private transfer to your beautiful 4-star hotel.
+Upon arrival in St Petersburg, you will be collected from the railway station and taken by private transfer to your centrally located 4-star hotel.
 Following check-in, you will have free time to relax and unpack or take in some of what St Petersburg has to offer.

-Day 5 - Full day tour in St Petersburg by car
+Day 5 - Full day tour of the Soviet Leningrad by car

 Finally, it’s a visit to the Russian Vodka Museum where you will learn about the fascinating history of vodka and, of course, get to try your own at a tasting session!